harmslab/topiary/docs/source/protocol.rst

 + Generate bootstrap replicates for the maximum likelihood gene tree
 + Reconcile the gene and species trees (for non-microbial proteins)

 The input for this calculation is the *.csv* file from the last step.
+A small example input file can be found `here <_static/data/ali-to-anc-example-dataset.csv>`_.
+This dataset will take about an hour to run on a laptop.

 We highly recommend running the this analysis on a computing cluster.
 To prepare the computing environment, please :ref:`install topiary<installation-doc>`